tbbstny/RND-Developer-Guide/corporate-development.md

 5. Ask for help
     * Yes, you should try and giver out problem by yourself (this is how most learning will be done)
     * Use Google, don’t be afraid.
 Google is a tool to get your work done.
 Unlike school you will not get in trouble for doing research online.
     * (IMPORTANT) if your research is taking longer than an hour or two for one problem … ask for help from co-workers or senior associates.
 We don’t want issues to linger, we want to keep having progress in our work.
+6. There’s No bad questions
+    * No question is a bad question as long as you learn from it.
+    * The only issue with questions is when the same question is continually asked (take notes of answers if it is something that might come up again)
+7. Seek out tasks that you don’t have experience with
+    * This is how you learn and grow!
+8. When you learn something new, share it with your team
+     * Take a few minutes to walk them through the problem/solution.
+     * They may or may not have encountered something similar or have a different perspective.
+Either way, the whole team benefits from the collective knowledge.
+9. Don’t be afraid to try.
+Some of the biggest lessons are in making “mistakes” or “failures”.
+10. Make it work, make it right, make it fast.
+A short sound bite that captures the cadence and evolutionary nature of development.
+First goal is to get something working.
+Next, once working, refactor and clean up the code.
+Lastly, don’t over complicate it, but make the code as efficient as necessary.
+20 years in and I still sling pages of code that clean-up to just a few lines or simple functions.